build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 > **host-c:**
 > 19:58:36.776848 IP 6.0.0.103.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

-This is the same thing we saw before. `host-c` is sending a name resolution query for `host-h.local` on the multicast DNS IP address and port.
+`host-c` is sending a name resolution query for `host-h.local` on the multicast DNS IP address (`224.0.0.251`) and port (`5353`).
+Because this request is being sent to a multicast address, it will be broadcast to every machine on the network.

 > **router-3, eth1**
 > 19:58:36.776906 IP (tos 0x0, ttl 255, id 6263, offset 0, flags [DF], proto UDP (17), length 58)
     6.0.0.103.5353 > 224.0.0.251.5353: [bad udp cksum 0xe799 -> 0x628b!]
 0 A (QM)? host-h.local.
 (30)

-We see the name resolution request packet that `host-c` sent hitting `router-3`.
+`router-3` recieves the name resolution request broadcast from `host-c`.
 This is exact same packet we saw above, except this time from `router-3`'s perspective.

 > **router-3, eth0**
 > 19:58:36.777712 IP (tos 0x0, ttl 255, id 35930, offset 0, flags [DF], proto UDP (17), length 58)
     4.0.3.1.5353 > 224.0.0.251.5353: [bad udp cksum 0xe833 -> 0x61f1!]
 0 A (QM)? host-h.local.
 (30)

-Here we see `router-3` generating its own request for name resolution for `host-h.local`.
+Here we see `router-3` generating _its own_ request for name resolution for `host-h.local`.
 At first blush, this looks like the same packet we saw on `eth1` for `router-3`... but there's one big important difference.
 Look at the source IP address: `4.0.3.1`.
 That's `router-3`'s address on `4.0.0.0/8`, not `host-c`'s address on `6.0.0.0/8`...

-What's happening here? `router-3` received `host-c`'s request, and rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
+What's happening here? `router-3` received `host-c`'s request, and rather than just forwarding `host-c`'s packet, `router-3` then initiated _it's own name resolution process_.
 It will respond back to `host-c` directly once it has an answer.
-This is textbook proxy behavior!
+This is textbook proxy behavior! :D

 > **host-h**
 > 19:58:36.777779 IP 4.0.3.1.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

 `host-h` receives the name resolution request from `router-3` for itself.
-Remember, this is the nature of multicasting.
+Remember: this is the nature of multicasting.
 Any packet destined for a multicast IP address, anything in the `224.0.0.0/4` subnet, will be broadcast to EVERY machine on the multicast network.

 > **host-h**
 > 19:58:36.782619 IP 4.0.0.108.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)